giampaolo/psutil/docs/api.rst

        10
        >>>

-    Starting from Python 3.3 this functionality is also available as :func:`os.getpriority` and :func:`os.setpriority` (see `BPO-10784`_).
+    This method was later incorporated in Python 3.3 as :func:`os.getpriority` and :func:`os.setpriority` (see `BPO-10784`_).

     On Windows this is implemented via `GetPriorityClass`_ and `SetPriorityClass`_ Windows APIs and *value* is one of the :data:`psutil.*_PRIORITY_CLASS <psutil.ABOVE_NORMAL_PRIORITY_CLASS>`